-It’s hard to understand the present-day Philippines without knowing a little of its colonial history.
-The first to arrive were Malay settlers who bartered with indigenous tribespeople, the descendants of whom now mostly live in remote, mountain and jungle areas.
-By the time the Spanish arrived in the 16th century the islands had been trading with Chinese merchants for hundreds of years, and Islamic settlers from Brunei lived in the south of the archipelago.
+Inhabited for some 250,000 years, by the time the Spanish arrived in the 16th century the islands had been trading with Chinese merchants for hundreds of years and Islamic settlers from Brunei lived in the south of the archipelago.

-The Spanish turned these disparate islands into a nation and their introduction of Catholicism had an impact which continues to be felt, with most Filipinos today identifying themselves as Catholics.
+The Spanish turned these disparate islands into a nation named in honour of King Phillip II and introduced Roman Catholicism, which had an impact that continues to be felt today, with most Filipinos identifying themselves as Catholics.

-The new occupiers were fiercely resisted for many years, but did improve standards of education and infrastructure.
-The Americans finally allowed elections in 1935, but just a few years later, the country became a major battleground during the Second World War.
-The Japanese army occupied the country and many of the major cities (including Manila) were devastated.
+The American occupiers were resisted for many years, but did improve standards of education and infrastructure and finally allowed elections and commonwealth status in 1935.
+In WWII, the Japanese occupied the country and many of the major cities were devastated.

-After the war, democracy was restored, but it had a rocky path.
-In 1965 Ferdinand Marcos was elected president and, together with his wife Imelda, he set out to modernise the country and rein in the elite families which had long dominated the Philippines.
+After the war, the Philippines became one of the founding members of the United Nations and democracy was restored.
+In 1965 Ferdinand Marcos was elected president and, together with his wife Imelda, set out to modernise the country and rein in the elite families which had long dominated the Philippines.
 He declared martial law in 1972, strengthening his grip on power and ruthlessly crushing dissent while plundering the country’s coffers.